 We brought in EcoVadis to conduct an independent assessment of our Sustainability footprint.
 Having this third-party audit of our program helps us track our progress towards the UN Sustainable Development Goals and our UN Global Compact commitments.

 In the first year, we were recognized with a Bronze rating, just one point off a Silver.
 We set a target for 2021 to hit Silver and a stretch goal for Gold.
 Our plan included establishing a couple of new policies, implementing some supporting programs, expanding our Sustainability KPIs, and incorporating these into our team members' personal objectives.

 Our team's hard work paid off.

-Early in 2021 we were awarded a Platinum Sustainability rating by EcoVadis.
+In 2023 we were awarded a Platinum Sustainability rating by EcoVadis for three consecutive years.
 This places Down Under Enterprises in the top 1 percent of sustainable businesses audited by EcoVadis globally.

 Tea Tree crops are water-efficient thanks to their long taproots which can be more than 20m (65 feet) deep!
 The role of irrigation at Buhlambar (our Tea Tree Farm) is as a safety measure, to make sure our product is consistent from year to year – to meet our customers’ supply requirements.